 The most popular explanation however, is from the story of the Israelites who, whilst crossing the desert, began complaining against God and the prophet Moses.
 God vented His wrath5 by sending serpents and many people were bitten and died before Moses interceded by praying to God to forgive them.

-God instructed Moses to raise a venomous snake on a staff and all the wounded Israelites who looked on it were immediately healed5.
-The Serpent Cross draws a parallel with Christ, who was raised upon a cross for people to look upon and be healed6.
+God instructed Moses to raise a venomous snake on a staff and all the wounded Israelites who looked on it were immediately healed6.
+The Serpent Cross draws a parallel with Christ, who was raised upon a cross for people to look upon and be healed7.

 Typically, serpent heads are seen in pairs and represent the salvation from sin.
 But in this case the heads are adorning a cross, which already represents salvation, so this is a curious combination.